Text Size

 Romans 6:3-4

-Or don’t You know that all we who were baptized into Christ Jesus were baptized into His death?
-We were buried therefore with Him through baptism into death, that just as Christ was raised from the dead through the glory of the Father, so we also might walk in newness of life.
+Or aren’t you aware that all of us who were baptized into Christ Jesus were baptized into His death?
+We were therefore buried with Him through baptism into death, in order that, just as Christ was raised from the dead through the glory of the Father, we too may walk in newness of life.

 Baptism and resurrection parallel